Associate in Arts Degree

 HU296 Topics in Philosophy

-Additional foreign language study
+Additional world language study

 SA300 Study Abroad - SA300 requires permission of the student’s Dean and the Coordinator of International Studies.
 Students must fulfill the General Education requirements described in the General Education Quick Reference Guide.
 To ensure that you will fulfill these requirements for graduation, you must meet with your advisor as you plan each semester at MVCC.